ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/elastic-package.md

 optional_hidden_info:
     release_notes__supported_minimum:
     release_notes__recommended_minimum:
-    other_info: The release notes for the initial Linux/Arm64 support isn't available.
+    other_info: The release notes for the initial Linux/Arm64 support are not available.
 However, version 0.9.1 started releasing Linux/Arm64 artifacts at GitHub.

 ---